 I’m a North Carolina native, published author, engineer, web designer, mom, and wife.
 Read my full bio here: long and short versions.
 I’m also really into racial reconciliation.
 Here’s why …

 Around 1992 I became involved in an urban ministry called Building Together Ministries (BTM).
-As a CCDA ministry, BTM has racial reconciliation as one of its tenets.
+As a CCDA ministry, BTM had racial reconciliation as one of its tenets.
 My husband and I became co-leaders of racial reconciliation discussion groups that we called “supper clubs.”

 The clubs were made up of blacks and whites from various denominations throughout the region.
 Each month we met in homes and church basements to discuss how we, the church, might better address racial problems in our country.
-We used books like More Than Equals by Spencer Perkins and Chris Rice and Breaking Down Walls by Raleigh Washington and Glen Kehrein.
+We used books like More Than Equals by Spencer Perkins and Chris Rice and Breaking Down Walls by Raleigh Washington and the late Glen Kehrein.

 THINGS GOT RADICAL